 INFORMATION FOR TOWN FANS

-We travel to Sheffield United on Saturday 14th October in the Sky Bet Championship.
+We travel to Sheffield United on Saturday 27 April in the Championship.
 The following guide has been produced for Town fans making the trip to Bramall Lane.

 This is based on Sheffield United’s visitors guide to Bramall Lane plus additional information specific to this game.